Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Two-stage Optimization of Transformers

-\textbf{Proof Sketch.}\quad The proof sketch for Theorem \ref{the:stage2-P} is summarized below, and the detailed proof is deferred to Appendix \ref{proof:stage2-P}. \textit{The analysis begins by relating the changes in training loss to model weights.} Based on the loss function for component $\mathcal{P}$, we use the triangle and Cauchy-Schwarz inequality to bound the loss difference $\|K^1_{t_1+t_2}(\overline{W}_{t_1+t_2}) - K^1_{t_1}(\overline{W}_{t_1})\|$, by the weight difference $\left\| \overline{W}_{t_1 + t_2} - \overline{W}_{t_1} \right\|$. \textit{Following this, a gradient descent analysis is conducted.} Similar to the analysis of $\|\overline{W}_{t_1} - W^\star\|$ in Theorem \ref{the:stage1-P}, we establish an upper bound on the weight difference $\|\overline{W}_{t_1+t_2} - \overline{W}_{t_1}\|$, proving statement (d.1).
-Statement (d.2) then follows directly from the relationship established in the first step.
-In total, the proof demonstrates that both the weight and training loss for component $\mathcal{P}$ remain stable during this stage.
+\textit{Proof Sketch.}\quad The proof sketch for Theorem \ref{the:stage2-P} is summarized below, and the detailed proof is deferred to Appendix \ref{proof:stage2-P}. \textit{The analysis begins by conducting a gradient descent analysis on the signal weight.} Similar to the analysis of $\overline{W}_{t_1}$ in Theorem~\ref{the:stage1-P}, we expand the accumulated gradient to establish its structural decomposition and the upper bound of shifted weight difference $\|\overline{W}_{t_1+t_2} - \alpha \overline{W}_{t_1}\|_F$, proving statement (d.1). \textit{Following this, we connect the signal weight dynamic to the surrogate loss.} By expanding the network output margin, we apply concentration inequalities to bound the margin fluctuations.
+Statement (d.2) follows directly from synthesizing these margin bounds.
+In total, the proof demonstrates that both the weight structure and surrogate loss for component $\mathcal{P}$ remain stable during the specialized stage.